Iba N'Diaye

-Iba N'Diaye (1928 – October 5, 2008) was a French-Senegalese painter.
-Trained in Senegal and France during the colonial period, N'Diaye utilised European modernist fine arts training and medium to depict his views of African realities.
-He returned to Senegal upon its independence, and became the founding head of Senegal's national fine arts academy.
+Iba N'Diaye (1928 – October 5, 2008) was a Senegalese-born French painter and educator.
+Trained in Senegal and France during the colonial period, N'Diaye utilized European modernist fine arts training and medium to depict his views of African realities.
+He returned to Senegal upon its independence, and became the founding head of École Nationale des Beaux Arts in Dakar.
 Disenchanted with the prevailing artistic and political climate of mid-1960s Dakar, N'Diaye returned to France in 1967 and exhibited around the globe, returning to his birthplace of Saint-Louis, Senegal, to present his work in Senegal again only in 2000.
 N'Diaye died at his home in Paris in October, 2008 at the age of 80.

 Early life and training

-Born in Saint Louis, Senegal, in a religious family, He was rapidly exposed to the catholic artwork within a Church of his hometown.
-When he was 15 years old began his studies at the prestigious Lycée Faidherbe.
+Iba N'Diaye was born in 1928, in Saint Louis, Senegal.
+His family was religious, his father was Muslim Wolof and his mother was Catholic.
 As a student he painted posters for cinemas and businesses in his town.
+When he was 15 years old he began his studies at the Lycée Faidherbe in Saint Louis, Sénégal.

-He studied architecture in Senegal before traveling to France in 1948, where he began studying architecture at the École des Beaux-Arts in Montpellier.
-The sculptor Ossip Zadkine introduced him the traditional African sculpture, and he traveled throughout Europe, studying art and architecture.
+He studied architecture in Senegal, before traveling to France in 1948, where he began studying architecture at the École des Beaux-Arts in Montpellier.

-N'Diaye frequented jazz music clubs while in Paris in the 1940s, and his interest in the medium continues to show itself in his work.
-In Paris he studied fine art at the École des Beaux-Arts and Académie de la Grande Chaumière.
+He continued his studied fine arts at the École des Beaux-Arts in Paris in 1949; followed by the Académie de la Grande Chaumière in Paris.
+As a student he worked under French architect Georges-Henri Pingusson.
+The sculptor Ossip Zadkine at the Académie de la Grande Chaumière introduced him the traditional African sculpture, and he grew to love painting from Yves Brayer.
+He remained at the Académie de la Grande Chaumière until 1958.